alessio-de-padova/sweetvillas/README.md

  What we want to achieve:
   -  DTO - Entity conversion through a better design pattern;
+  -  Better complex queries management (no to string concatenation, yes to query builder);
   -  Whatever comes to our mind :D